fulcrumresearch/fulcrumresearch.github.io/_posts/2025-10-22-introducing-orchestra-quibbler.md

 3. Implement features in a best-of-n style, where the designer merges the best result in after reviewing the code with you.
 4. Quickly review code with higher trust using our monitor

-For both of these projects, we now have a
-To discuss with users and handle requests/
+Orchestra's oversight features -- model to model orchestration and monitoring -- are what actually makes it possible for parallelization to be useful, and not destructive.

-We also have an open [discord server](https://discord.gg/QmMybVuwWp) to engage with people using these new tools as we improve them.
+We also have an open [discord server](https://discord.gg/QmMybVuwWp) to engage with users as we improve these tools.

-## Looking Ahead
+### Looking Ahead

 What are the properties of the interfaces that we will use to manage agents in real time?
 Here are some ideas:

 1. Agentic validation: since human attention is the most expensive resource, we can spend agents compute liberally on falsifying or critiquing other agents’ results.
 2. Tree-like structure: users see high level context by default, but they should be able to “dig” into the work agents are doing in arbitrary depth.

 Real-time oversight of agent systems will be critical as agents scale beyond coding.
 At Fulcrum, we’re working on this problem.
 If you’re interested, we’d love to hear from you.
-We are hiring.